• Skip to primary navigation

 phulka roti on a plate

-In this phulka recipe, I will be showing you how to do the phulkas directly on stove top.
-In the market we get stands to make the phulkas.
-The roti can be placed on it and roasted rather than placing directly on the flame.
+In this phulka recipe, I will show you how to do the phulkas directly on the stovetop.
+In the market, we get stands to make the phulkas.

 soft roti

-However this phulka roti is a manual work here and I hope my readers would love my effort..
-Also check out other flat breads such as parotta recipe on the blog.
+However, this phulka roti is manual work here, and I hope my readers will love my effort.

 How To Store Phulkas?

-Avoid any sort of moisture or water content getting stick to the rotis as this may spoil the rotis and cannot be eaten.
-Hope the phulkas are clear watching the video and do come back for more recipes and your feedback is appreciated to keep me going...
+Avoid any moisture or water content getting stuck to the rotis as this may spoil the rotis and cannot be eaten.

 • Firstly in a mixing bowl, add the wheat flour or atta.